TomerSivan/Travel-Assistant/README.md

 # Travel Assistant
-An intelligent travel assistant powered by **LangGraph**, **LangChain**, and **Ollama**.
+A terminal based travel assistant built using LangGraph, LangChain, and Ollama.
-It helps you plan trips through natural conversation, including checking current weather, giving attraction suggestions, and offering personalized packing tips as its main queries.
+It helps you plan trips by checking current weather, giving attraction suggestions, and offering personalized packing tips through natural chat.

 ---